telliott99/UnixQuickies/find.md

     x/y
     >

-`find` lists all the files in a given file hierarchy.

 #### Combine with `xargs ls` to list the resulting paths

-`find` is usually combined with some other command: for example, `xargs` is used to call `ls` on each of the output file paths.
+`find` is usually combined with some other command: for example, `xargs` is used to call `ls` with each of the output file paths.

 ```
 > find x | xargs ls -al